 In this section, we evaluate the performance of the proposed predictor with edge-look-ahead.
-Comparisons to existing state-of-the-art predictors and coders are also given.
-All the test images used in the experiments are from the website of TMW1[7].
-For LS adaption, we use the same parameters as defined in EDP [1]; that is, the same training area and the same error threshold.
-We first demonstrate the usefulness of the proposed edge detector and then present the bit rate performance of the system.
+Comparisons to existing stateof-the-art predictors and coders are also given.
+All the test images used in the experiments are from the website of TMW^1 [6].
+For LS adaptation, we use the same parameters as defined in EDP [2]; that is, the same training area and the same error threshold.
+We present the bit rate performance of the system.
 Finally, we give a description about the computational complexity of the proposed system.